 As important elements in the co-curricular options offered at The University of Alabama, student organizations should offer group members opportunity to enhance, explore, apply practice, and integrate knowledge and skills gained through pursuit of academic study.
 They should also provide effective support and assistance to student organizations at The University of Alabama within the context of the broader teaching, research, and service missions of the institution.
-The Office of Student Involvement and Leadership administers the University's policies requiring registration for all student organizations.
+The Office of Student Involvement and Leadership administers the University’s policies requiring registration for all student organizations.
 Student organization registrations remain valid through the academic year.
-All registration forms and information are available in the Office of Student Involvement and Leadership and the Coordinating Council for Student Organizations (CCSO).
+All registration forms and information are available in the Office of Student Involvement and Leadership and The SOURCE Board of Directors .
 Registered student organizations are private, voluntary associations and are not official components of The University of Alabama.
 Registration allows student organizations to enjoy basic privileges granted by the institution when the organization meets minimum standards for registered status.
-Registration does not imply University approval of the organization or the activities of the group; and The University of Alabama and the Office of Student Involvement and Leadership in no way accept liability for the actions of registered student groups.
+Registration does not imply University approval of the organization or the activities of the organization; and The University of Alabama and the Office of Student Involvement and Leadership in no way accept liability for the actions of registered student organizations.

-REGISTRATION PRIVILEGESStandard privileges granted to all student organizations completing the registration process include:
+Standard benefits available to student organizations completing the registration process include:

 - Use of University facilities including Ferguson Center meeting rooms (free of charge or at a discounted rate)

 - Sponsorship of events, on-campus solicitation, and fundraising activities

 - Eligibility to apply for SGA Financial Affairs Committee (FAC) funding in accordance with University procedures and regulations